Jacqueline Foster: Member of the European Parliament

-At the 1999 European Parliament election, Foster was selected by Conservatives in the North West as fifth on their list and won.
+For the 1999 European Parliament election, Foster was selected as a Conservative candidate for the North West as fifth on their list and won.
 During this first mandate (1999-2004), she was elected annually as the chairman of the Backbench Committee of MEPs.
-Her political responsibilities were as the Conservative Spokesman on Transport and Tourism (specialising in the Aviation Industry) Following the 9/11 attacks, she was the Rapporteur on the regulation which introduced minimum standards of security in airports across Europe.
+Her political responsibilities were as the Conservative Spokesman on Transport responsible for the portfolios on Aviation Maritime Road and Rail and was also the Spokesman on Tourism (she specialised in the Aviation Industry) Following the 9/11 attacks, she was the Rapporteur on the regulation which introduced minimum standards of security in airports across Europe.
 She was also a member of the Trade and Industry Committee.

-A Member of the Africa Caribbean Pacific Joint Parliamentary Assembly (ACP), she was the Parliament Spokesman on Zimbabwe.
+A Member of the Africa Caribbean Pacific Joint Parliamentary Assembly (ACP), and was the European Parliament Spokesman on Zimbabwe.

-She was a member of the Sky & Space Parliamentary Intergroup, and also a member of the Animal Welfare Parliamentary Intergroup.
+She was a member of the Sky & Space Parliamentary Intergroup, and a member of the Animal Welfare Parliamentary Intergroup.

+At the 2004 European Parliament election, Foster lost her seat.

-In 2009, she was placed third on the Conservative list for the North West in the European Parliament election and was elected as an MEP.
-She was again appointed as the Transport Spokesman, and also served as a vice president of the Sky & Space and Animal Welfare Parliamentary Intergroups and as a member of the EU-US Delegation.
+In 2009, she was placed third on the Conservative list for the North West in the European Parliament election and was again elected as an MEP.
+She was again appointed as the Transport Spokesman, and also served as a Vice President of the Sky & Space and Animal Welfare Parliamentary Intergroups and as a member of the EU-US Delegation.
 In addition, Foster sat as a member of the Environment Committee.
 She was elected Deputy Leader of the Conservative delegation of MEPs in 2013, and was re-elected annually until 2019.

 In 2013, Foster argued against the Conservative Party having an electoral pact with UK Independence Party.

-Following the 2014 European election, she was re-appointed as a transport spokesman and also the spokesman on tourism.
-She was the draftsman of the 'Report on the Safe Use of RPAS' (drones) in the civil sector.
+Following the 2014 European election, she was re-appointed as the Conservative transport spokesman and also the spokesman on tourism.
+She was the Rapporteur/draftsman of the 'Report on the Safe Use of RPAS' (drones) in the civil sector.
 Foster remained on the Environment Committee.
-She was re-elected as a vice-president of both the Sky & Space and Animal Welfare Parliamentary Intergroups.
-She remained a member of the EU/US Parliamentary Delegation, and was elected vice-president of the Australia/New Zealand Delegation with the focus on securing future trade deals.
+She was re-elected as a vice president of both the Sky & Space and Animal Welfare Parliamentary Intergroups.
+She remained a member of the EU/US Parliamentary Delegation, and was elected vice president of the Australia/New Zealand Delegation with the focus on securing future trade deals.